-This is the novel that made Elif known worldwide.
+This is the novel that made Elif known worldwide; it’s one of her best books.
 This is also the novel that made her almost end up in jail and get sentenced for three years for anti-turk sentiments in the book.

 The Bastard of Istanbul is a witty and clever writing.
 The novel takes up the forbidden theme of the Armenian genocide at the hands of Turks, Turkish identity pre and post-Ataturk, and a passionate story told with whimsy, humor, and beauty.